orchestracities/anubis/README.md

   file of the default policies to create upon tenant creation.
 - `DEFAULT_WAC_CONFIG_FILE`: Specifies the path of the configuration file of the wac serialization.
+- `KEYCLOACK_ENABLED`: Enable creation of tenant also in Keycloak.
+- `TENANT_ADMIN_ROLE_ID`: Role id for tenant admins (you need to retrieve it from a running keycloak using a different template).
+- `KEYCLOACK_ADMIN_ENDPOINT`: The endpoint of the admin api of Keycloak.
 - `DB_TYPE`: The database type to be used by the API.
 Valid options for now are `postgres` and `sqlite`.